 The opening scene is straight out of Goosebumps.
 It’s night, and a hard-headed father drags his fraidy-cat son to the creepy local mansion to prove that there’s No Such Thing As Monsters.
 There is, in fact, a monster inside, and it kills both of them along with a pointless cop character who seems to have wandered into the book by accident.

 The beast is described as white, with a snout.
 What sort of snout, though?
 A dog’s?
 A pig’s?
 An aardvark’s?
-Lots of animals have snouts, Laymon, and they all look different.
-I don’t magically know what the monster looks like just because it has a snout.
+Lots of animals have snouts, and they all look different.
+I don’t magically know what the monster looks like just because it has a snout, Laymon.
 You’re supposed to use words to paint a picture here.

-You probably see the problem.
-The reader knows the monster’s real – we saw it in the opening scene – so this is just wasted time.
-We spend literally half the book impatiently drumming our fingers, waiting for characters to catch up to what we already know.
+Perhaps you can see the problem.
+The reader already knows that the monster’s real – we saw it in the opening scene – so the detective crap is a waste of time.
+We spend half the book impatiently drumming our fingers, waiting for characters to catch up to what we discovered in the first few pages.

 …But no, it’s real.
 Her husband Roy is a child-molesting mega-psycho who randomly kills every third or fourth person he sees and is tracking them down like the Terminator.
 The first rule of Laymon: if there’s a choice between a smart idea and a dumb idea, he always, always, always goes with the dumb idea.

-Roy is perhaps the stupidest villain I’ve ever encountered.
+Roy is the stupidest villain I’ve ever encountered.
 He has no motivation aside from raping and murdering his family.
 He’s stunningly incautious; he travels in a straight line from prison to the family home, discovers they’ve left, and flies into a rage at the nearest neighbor (causing them to call the cops).
-The guy’s an imbecile; it’s unbelievable that he remains uncaught for five minutes.
+The guy’s an imbecile; it’s unbelievable that a man this incautious goes uncaught for five minutes.
 He couldn’t order a hot dog without attracting an all-points bulletin.

 The sex scenes deserve to be quoted at length.
 He mounted me from behind, a manner unusual for humans as it is customary among many lower animals.
 At the first touch of his organ, fear wrenched my vitals, not for the safety of my flesh but for my everlasting soul.
 And yet I allowed him to continue.
 I know, now, that no power of mine could have prevented him from having his will with me.
 I made no attempt to resist, however.
 On the contrary, I welcomed his entry.
 I hungered for it as if I somehow presaged its magnificence.
 Oh Lord, how he plundered me!
 How his claws tore my flesh!
 How his teeth bore into me!
 How his prodigious organ battered my tender womb.
 How brutal he was in his savagery, how gentle his heart.
 This is written in the voice of a woman circa 1900, but still, wow.

-The plot twists in stupid directions, impervious to any logic yet discovered by mankind.
+The plot twists in stupid directions, impervious to any form of logic.
 I wonder whether Laymon ever wrote an actual ending – maybe I have to buy one of his other books to read it.
+The copy of The Cellar I have doesn’t have one, I’ll tell you that.

-He wrote a lot of them, and their titles offer a window into his unique, inspired take on the horror genre.
+Laymon did write a lot of other books, and their titles offer a window into his unique, inspired take on the horror genre.
 Nightmare Lake.
 Night Show.
 Midnight’s Lair.
 Endless Night.
 After Midnight.
 The Midnight Tour.
 Come Out Tonight.
 Friday Night in Beast House.
 Night in the Lonesome October.
 Night Games.
 Night Ride.
 The Night Creature.
 You can kinda see him cycling through every variation in the dictionary.
 He died in 2001, so the world will never see The Dark Midnight or The Night at Night, or The Night Tonight at Midnight.